AnthonyUrbina/nft-raffle-hackathon/README.md

 ## Features

-- User can view 'public raffles'.
+- User can view 'public raffles'
-- User can view 'my raffles'.
+- User can view 'my raffles'
-- User can create a raffle.
+- User can create a raffle
-- User can purchase a raffle ticket.
+- User can purchase a raffle ticket

-- User can win a raffle.
+- User can win a raffle
 - User can claim raffle prize
 - User can access real-time notification feed